-I’m all about female empowerment and what better way to instill that in my daughter than making her this easy international Women’s Day reverse canvas.
+I’m all about female empowerment and what better way to instill that in my daughter than making her this easy international Women’s Day craft.

 Making an International Women’s Day craft was kind of a thinker for me.
 I want my daughter to know that woman can be strong and unapologetic at the same time.